tero-luukkonen/tero-luukkonen/README.md

 🎯 **Career changer into IT** – currently learning Python & Test Automation (Robot Framework).
 💡 Currently participating in a recruitment training program (*Future ICT Talent, Saranen*).
 🔎 Looking for an **internship opportunity in the IT field**.
-🌱 Background in social services and youth work, now building a new path in IT and software testing.
+🌱 Background in social services and youth work, now building a new path in IT
 🎸 Guitarist and musician, with years of experience in music-related creative projects and teamwork.

 ---